 - A more pressurised school environment, linked to high-stakes exams

 - The impact of social media and cyberbullying;

 - Violence and risk of violence outside of school, and

 Our findings demonstrate that training teaching and non-teaching staff alike is one way to effectively develop a whole-school approach to mental health and by establishing joint policies and practices to sit alongside, we have been able to consolidate the confidence and increased literacy in mental health issues to witnesses significant improvement.
 These improvements, importantly, are driven by the staff, and allowed to succeed by good school leadership but depend on collaboration across schools, which we hope will continue.

-Launched in January 2017, the same month that the West Midlands Mental Health Commission recommended adoption for whole-schools approaches across the region, this RSA and RSA Academies partnership will aim to deepening their respective commitments to working across schools and beyond the Umbrella Trust to scale the impact of the project.
+Launched in January 2017, the same month that the West Midlands Mental Health Commission recommended adoption for whole-school approaches across the region, this RSA and RSA Academies partnership will aim to deepen their respective commitments to working across schools and beyond the Umbrella Trust to scale the impact of the project.

 Read the full report: A whole school approach to mental health.